komikku-app/komikku-extensions/README.md

 [Getting started](https://komikku-app.github.io/docs/guides/getting-started#adding-the-extension-repo)

-Extension sources can be downloaded, installed, and uninstalled via the main Tachiyomi app.
+Extension sources can be downloaded, installed, and uninstalled via the main Komikku app.
 They are installed and uninstalled like regular apps, in `.apk` format.

 ## Downloads

-If you prefer to directly download the APK files, they are available via https://tachiyomi.org/extensions/ or directly in this GitHub repository in the [`repo` branch](https://github.com/komikku-app/komikku-extensions/tree/repo/apk).
+If you prefer to directly download the APK files, they are available via https://komikku-app.github.io/extensions/ or directly in this GitHub repository in the [`repo` branch](https://github.com/komikku-app/komikku-extensions/tree/repo/apk).

 # Requests